 Legal assistance in appeals

-Legal aid is offered by the State only at the judicial stage of the asylum application before the IPAC.[111]
-The application for legal aid is subject to a “means and merits” test.[112]
-Regarding the “means’ part of the test, an asylum seeker applying for legal aid must show that they do not have the means to pay for the services of a lawyer.
+Legal aid is offered by the State only at the judicial stage of the asylum application before the IPAC.[119]
+The application for legal aid is subject to a “means and merits” test.[120]
+Regarding the “means’ part of the test, an asylum applicant applying for legal aid must show that they do not have the means to pay for the services of a lawyer.
 This claim is examined by an officer of the Social Welfare Services who submits a report to the IPAC.
-In the majority of cases, asylum seekers are recognised not to have sufficient resources.
-However, in 2022, a legal aid application was rejected based on the fact that the applicant was working and receiving a salary of around €750 per month which was considered adequate to contract the services of a lawyer.[113]
+In the majority of cases, asylum applicants are recognised as not having sufficient resources.
+However, in 2022, a legal aid application was rejected based on the fact that the applicant was working and receiving a salary of around € 750 per month which was considered adequate to contract the services of a lawyer.[121]

 The “merits” part of the test is extremely difficult to satisfy.
 The applicant must show that the “the appeal has a real chance of success”, meaning they must convince the judge, without the assistance of a lawyer, that there is a possibility the Court may rule in their favour if it later examines the appeal.
 Additionally, in this process the State lawyer representing the Republic acts as an opponent and always submits reasons why the appeal does not have a real chance of success and why legal aid should not be provided, leading to an extremely unequal process.
 As a result, it is nearly impossible for a person with no legal background to satisfy this requirement.
 Since the extension of legal aid to the asylum procedure in 2010, very few applications for legal aid have been submitted and even less granted.[122]

 Although the IPAC initiated operations in June 2019, statistics were not available for 2019 and 2020.
-Furthermore, the decisions of the IPAC, including legal aid decisions, were not published systematically on the online platforms CyLaw,[115] and Leginet[116] as is done by all other Courts in Cyprus.
+Furthermore, the decisions of the IPAC, including legal aid decisions, were not published systematically on the online platforms CyLaw,[123] and Leginet[124] as is done by all other Courts in Cyprus.
 This has made it difficult to monitor the number of applications for legal aid and the success rate.
-In 2021, with support from EASO, the Court has set up a system to collect statistics.
+In 2021, with support from EASO, the Court set up a system to collect statistics.

-In 2022, there was an increase in the number of applications for legal aid as 225 applications were submitted and 208 decisions issued, however these include legal aid applications related to recourses/appeals challenging decisions on asylum applications as well as detention orders.
-Of the 208 decisions, 107 were rejected, 43 implicitly or explicitly withdrawn and 58 were positive (32 asylum cases, 18 detention orders).[117]
+In 2022, there was an increase in the number of applications for legal aid as 225 applications were submitted and 208 decisions issued, however these include legal aid applications related to recourses/appeals challenging decisions on asylum applications as well as immigration detention orders.
+Of the 208 decisions, 107 were rejected, 43 implicitly or explicitly withdrawn and 58 were positive (32 asylum cases, 18 detention orders).[125]
 In the case of detention orders, access to Legal Aid is only subject to a ‘means’ test, resulting in most if not all Legal Aid applications granted.
 Considering that over 8,000 appeals were submitted before the IPAC in 2022 the number still remains low.

 In 2023, 189 legal aid applications were submitted challenging decisions on asylum applications; 55 applications were rejected, 34 implicitly withdrawn, 5 explicitly withdrawn and 21 were positive.[126]
 Considering that over 8,000 appeals were submitted before the IPAC in 2023, the number still remains extremely low.

-In 2019, the UN Committee against Torture (UNCAT) stated its concern that prospective recipients of legal aid must argue before a court to convince it about the prospects of success of their claim before being granted legal aid.[119]
-Moreover, the report of the Working Group on the Universal Periodic Review of Cyprus included a recommendation to ensure that asylum seekers have free legal aid during the examination of their application in first instance and from the assistance of a lawyer.[120]
+In 2019, the UN Committee against Torture (UNCAT) stated its concern that prospective recipients of legal aid must argue before a court to convince it about the prospects of success of their claim before being granted legal aid.[129]
+Moreover, the report of the Working Group on the Universal Periodic Review of Cyprus included a recommendation to ensure that asylum applicants have free legal aid during the examination of their application in first instance and from the assistance of a lawyer.[130]

 [1] Article 13(5) Refugee Law.